seveas/git-spindle/docs/bitbucket.rst

 be merged.
 Note that if you use any characterset in your logs and filenames that is not ascii or utf-8, git bb will misbehave.

-.. describe:: git bb apply-pr <pr-number>
+.. describe:: git bb apply-pr [--ssh|--http] <pr-number>

 BitBucket makes it easy for you to merge pull requests, but if you want to keep your history linear, this one is for you.
 It applies a pull request using :command:`git cherry-pick` instead of merging.

+For own and private repos, by default an SSH url is used to fetch the changes.
+For foreign public repos, by default an HTTP url is used.
+This can be overridden using the command options.

 Snippets
 --------